johnnyw3/spmm/README.md

 TODOs:

- * SpMM-specific performance optimizations
- * Parameterized N and M (currently only works for 2:4 vectorwise sparsity)
+ * Parameterized N and M (currently only works for 2:4 sparsity)

 # Prerequisites